right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Don't—Live with passivity.

 Do—Fully erase passivity from your life.
-Passivity is simply allowing things to happen as they

----

-# CHASE HUGHES

-happen without any action or planning on your part.
+Passivity is simply allowing things to happen as theyhappen without any action or planning on your part.
 This is a crucial piece to becoming the AMG.
 Get a planner and keep a schedule.
 Get a newspaper and make sure you know the entire goings on around town each day that you might want to go to.
 There might be gallery openings, races, support group meetings, ceremonies, small concerts, community events or something going on in your area you may want to go to.
 It also builds your status to know the goings on about your town.
 Keep the planner filled with things going on around town and use it as much as possible.

 Don't- Smile too much while approaching or while talking to them.

 Do- Smile because you are confident and you have something to smile about.
 Most guys who come to the classes smile while they are talking to women to show them that they mean no harm.
 Guys feel a very hard gut feeling going against making fun of a girl because of the social programming they went through.
-The result of this is a guy who tries to smile too much to convey innocence and try to convince her he was only joking in case she got pissed off.
+The result of this is a guy who tries to smile too much to convey innocence and try to convince her he was only joking in case she got pissed off.Don't- Let anyone or anything get you emotional.

----

-# THE PASSPORT

-Don't- Let anyone or anything get you emotional.

 Do- Be the person who is more in control of themselves than anyone else around.
 Women are attracted to the rock.
 Everyone wants to have a leader who they can trust to be calm and collected in an emergency.
 The AMG is the rock women can count on.
 This is as simple as thinking about it and making sure you are aware of your own emotional state so you can control it.